buzzqw/TUS/OBSS/markdown-separati/en/31-adventure-hazards.md

 The trap description specifies the checks and DCs required to detect it, disable it, or both.
 A character actively searching for a trap can attempt a **Survival** check against the trap' \*\*s DC.

-The Narrator can also compare the DC for detecting the trap against the characters' \*\* Survival score (at dice roll 8) to determine if a group member notices the trap.
+The Game Master can also compare the DC for detecting the trap against the characters' \*\* Survival score (at dice roll 8) to determine if a group member notices the trap.
 If adventurers notice the trap before activating it, they may attempt to disarm it, either permanently or long enough to allow them passage.

-The Narrator might require a Disable Device check.
+The Game Master might require a Disable Device check.
 If you don' \*\*t have **thieves' \*\* tools** or adequate ones, you make the check with a -1d6 penalty.
-The Survival skill can also be used, albeit with a -1d6, to disable a trap, lock...; in this case, the duration of the operation equals 1 Action per DC of the trap.
+The Survival skill can also be used, albeit with a -1d6 penalty, to disable a trap or lock; in this case, the duration of the operation equals 1 Action per point of the trap' \*\*s DC.

 If you want to temporarily disable a trap, add 6 to the difficulty.
 This will disable the trap for 2d4 minutes.